Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Abstract

 \section{Abstract}

 This paper explores how semantic-space reasoning, traditionally used in computational linguistics, can be extended to tactical decision-making in team sports.
-Building on the analogy between \emph{texts} and \emph{teams}\,---\,where players act as words and collective play conveys meaning---the proposed methodology models tactical configurations as compositional semantic structures.
+Building on the analogy between \emph{texts } and \emph{teams}---where players act as words and collective play conveys meaning---the proposed methodology models tactical configurations as compositional semantic structures.
 Each player is represented as a multidimensional vector integrating technical, physical, and psychological attributes; team profiles are aggregated through contextual weighting into a higher-level semantic representation.
 Within this shared vector space, tactical templates such as \emph{high press}, \emph{counterattack}, or \emph{possession build-up} are encoded analogously to linguistic concepts.
 Their alignment with team profiles is evaluated using vector-distance metrics, enabling the computation of tactical ``fit'' and opponent-exploitation potential.
 A Python-based prototype demonstrates how these methods can generate interpretable, dynamically adaptive strategy recommendations, accompanied by fine-grained diagnostic insights at the attribute level.

-Beyond football, the approach offers a generalizable framework for collective decision-making and performance optimization in team-based domains---ranging from basketball and hockey to cooperative robotics and human--AI coordination systems.
-The paper concludes by outlining future directions toward real-world data integration, predictive simulation, and hybrid human--machine tactical intelligence.
+Evaluation through synthetic scenarios and a pilot study with real match data establishes internal consistency and feasibility of the approach; operational validity in live coaching contexts remains an open question for future prospective validation.
+Beyond football, the framework offers a potentially generalizable approach for collective decision-making in team-based domains---ranging from basketball and hockey to cooperative robotics and human--AI coordination systems.
+The paper concludes by outlining future directions toward real-world data integration, predictive simulation, and the validation work required before operational deployment

 \keywords{semantic distance; decision support systems; recommender systems; sports analytics; tactical optimization; human--artificial integration}